sdiehl/galois-field/README.md

 type Fq12 = ExtensionField Fq6 P12
 ```
-Note that `X` accesses the current indeterminate variable and `Y` descends the tower of indeterminate variables.
+Note that `X, X2, X3` accesses the current indeterminate variables and `Y` descends the tower of indeterminate variables.

 Galois field arithmetic can then be performed in this extension field.
 ```haskell